-BlueHost and HostGator both are well known and one of the most affordable web hosting companies to start a website within budget.
+Both hosts are well known and one of the most affordable web hosting companies to start a website within budget.
 When we talk about cheap WordPress hosting providers, you can find them at the top of other web hosts.
-In this unbiased BlueHost vs HostGator comparison, I am going to share everything you must know before deciding which one would be an exceptional choice for your website.
+In this BlueHost vs HostGator comparison, I am going to share everything you must know before deciding which one would be an exceptional choice for your website hosting.

-You might know that both HostGator and BlueHost managed by the same parent company EIG (Endurance International Group).
-EIG is one of the biggest web hosting and technology company, and they are handling more than 80+ small and big names under their management.
-Some of the big names are BlueHost, HostGator, ASmallOrange, FastDomains, JustHost, and FatCow, etc. If you want to know about Non EIG hosting services, then check the linked article.
-I have shared best web hosts which are working independently and also have an excellent reputation.
+You might know that both hosts are operating under the same parent company EIG (Endurance International Group).
+It is one of the biggest web hosting and technology company, and they are handling more than 80+ small and big names.
+Some of the big names are BlueHost, HostGator, ASmallOrange, FastDomains, JustHost, and FatCow, etc. If you want to know about Non EIG hosting providers, head over to linked article.
+There are many shared web hosts listed working independently and also have an excellent reputation.

 As BlueHost and HostGator offer same features at the almost same prices, so sometimes it becomes difficult for newbies to choose the perfect one for their website need.
 Due to prominent web hosting, reliable server uptime and server speed, I can’t stop myself to say that both hosts are one of the best and stable web hosting providers for starter and med-level websites.
 And that is why they are most popular among new users and novice bloggers.
 I also had started my blogging journey with BlueHost.

-Now, without further ado, let’s explain this BlueHost vs. HostGator comparison.
+Now, without further ado, let me explain this BlueHost vs. HostGator comparison.
 For better perception and easy to compare all the essential features, I split this article into distinct sections.
-For detailed review here is my BlueHost Review to know more.

-I will compare the Basic plan of HostGator and BlueHost and try to cover everything you should know before making any purchase.
+I will compare the Basic plans and try to cover everything you should know before making a purchase.

 BlueHost is a Provo, Utah based web hosting company was started on 2003 by Matt Heaton and Danny Ashworth.
 The core purpose was providing the most convenient, easy to use, and sustainable hosting solutions for novice and professional users.

-Now, they are handling more than 2 million websites.
-It was acquired in 2010 by EIG, and since now they are improving their servers by using latest and cutting-edge technologies.
-Recently, they developed WordPress tools which are specifically designed for WordPress websites to deliver incredible user experience.
+Currently, they are handling more than 2 million websites.
+It was acquired in 2010 by EIG, and since now they are improving their servers using latest and cutting-edge technologies.
+Recently, they developed WordPress tools which are specifically designed for WordPress websites.

-On the other hand, HostGator was started back in 2002 by Brent Oxley and Florida-based company.
+On the other hand, HostGator was started back in 2002 by Brent Oxley and a Florida-based company.
 In 2012 HostGator was acquired by EIG.
 They claimed to empower 8,000,000 domain names till to date and growing exponentially.
-It is also very famous same as BlueHost among money conscious users.
+It is also very famous among money conscious users.

 Web hosting is a business in which hosting providers continuously improve their server for better performance than before.
 Web hosts strive to make their hardware workable with latest softwares.
 A good provider always tries to improve their platform, and that is why they implement updated software and latest system hardware.